IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

         enabled = true
         iviInstances {
             create(IviInstanceIdentifier.default) {
-                // Use the default frontends and menu items as defined by the plugin applied above:
+                // Configure all frontends and menu items from all groups that do not require an
+                // explicit opt-in.
+The groups are defined by the
-                // `com.tomtom.ivi.product.defaults.core`.
+                // `com.tomtom.ivi.platform.defaults.core` Gradle plugin.
-                useDefaults()
-                frontends {
+                applyGroups { includeDefaultGroups() }

-                    // Replace the TomTom IndiGO's user profile frontend with the `accountFrontend`. replace(userProfileFrontend, accountFrontend)
+                // Replace TomTom IndiGO's user profile frontend with the `accountFrontend`. frontends {
+                    replace(userProfileFrontend, accountFrontend)
                 }

-                menuItems {
-                    // Replace the TomTom IndiGO's user profile menu item with the `accountMenuItem`
+                // Replace TomTom IndiGO's user profile menu item with the `accountMenuItem`
-                    // and associate it with the `accountFrontend`. replace(userProfileMenuItem, accountMenuItem to accountFrontend)
+                // and associate it with the `accountFrontend`. menuItems {
+                    replace(userProfileMenuItem, accountMenuItem to accountFrontend)
                 }
             }